md81544/rwgps2beeline/README.md

 ## R2B
-This small Python script allows you to plan a route in RideWithGPS (RWGPS) and convert the GPX to a format that can be used to import into Beeline.
+This small Python script allows you to plan a route in RideWithGPS (RWGPS) and and convert the GPX to a format that can be used to import into Beeline.

-Beeline CAN import RWGPS routes directly, but it's annoying if you go off-route because of, say, roadworks - Beeline simply tells you you're off-route and won't re-route you.
+This has also been tested successfully with GPX exports from Komoot.
+Please feel free to contact me if you want to try other route planners' output (or let me know if you found it worked with others, and I'll create/update a compatibility list).

-This script simply converts an RWGPS route into a series of waypoints, which Beeline can generate a route from, which then acts like you planned it in the (subpar) Beeline route planner.
+Beeline CAN import other route planners'  routes directly, but it's annoying if you go off-route because of, say, roadworks - Beeline simply tells you you're off-route and won't re-route you.

-This *may* work with GPX files output from other route planners. **Please let me know if this helps with other programs** and I can update the documentation.
+This script simply converts an externally-generated GPX route into a series of waypoints, which Beeline can generate a route from, which then acts like you planned it in the (subpar) Beeline route planner.

 # Requirements
 **This script uses the pip `rdp` package.
 You will need to install this first**.
 If you're on a Mac with Homebrew you can run it in a `venv` to locally install `rdp`.
 The helper script `r2b.sh` automatically runs activate/deactivate if it finds a `venv/` directory in the directory that contains the script.